Siliconize/Siliconize/README.md

 Hello, I’m @Siliconize.

-I’m passionate about understanding the low-level fundamentals of computer science, electrical engineering, math, and physics.
-My goal is to learn as much as possible about what drives these fields and then use that knowledge to ~solve complex problems.~ do some cool shit.
+I’m working on understanding the low-level fundamentals of computer science, electrical engineering, math, and physics, to learn as much as possible about what drives these fields and to use that knowledge to ~solve complex problems.~ do some cool shit.

 If you are a human stop reading.